-- 5) Supervision of Interns: In addition to supervision provided by the two primary rotation supervisors and secondary supervisors, interns will receive supervision from one of the several credentialed Cognitive-Behavioral Specialists when completing behavioral consultations.
+- 5) Supervision of Interns: Supervision is provided by the two primary rotation supervisors and a number of secondary supervisors throughout the training year.
 Additionally, any clinical activities performed by interns in the context of the various seminars will be supervised by the Seminar Leader responsible for the activity.
 Supervision will be provided in individual sessions as well as in a group format depending on the nature of the clinical activity (i.e., seminars vs. individual psychotherapy, psychological evaluations, etc.).
 The majority of supervision will be provided by licensed psychologists, though some may be provided by other mental health providers with credentials for their role/contribution to the program, as approved by the Training Director.
 The supervision will be more than sufficient to meet APA-accreditation guidelines and the psychology licensing laws of the State of Maryland. - 6) Intern Peer Supervision/Mentoring of Psychology Externs: As a means to achieve the profession-wide competency in Supervision, interns engage in direct practice acting as a senior peer supervisor with psychology externs.
 The goal of these experiential roles is to prepare the interns to become effective clinical supervisors in the future, utilizing a chosen model of supervision, and providing mentoring and monitoring to trainees in the development of competence and skills in professional practice.
 The interns will implement these roles under the supervision of a licensed psychologist.